 - Go to a comedy club.
 This is obviously an adults-only activity, but a comedy club is a fun way to spend an evening.
 There is one close to our house, and we often went when we were dating.
 You can have a drink and usually a snack and laugh all night.
 Also really fun are hypnotists.

 - Go to trivia night at a restaurant or bar.
-Many establishments have trivia night, and it’s always fun.
-I remember going to trivia at Damon’s way back when I was a teenager.
+Many establishments have trivia night, and it's always fun.
+I remember going to trivia at Damon's way back when I was a teenager.
 My mom and her friend and I would go, and we had a blast and sometimes even won.
-This would not be a great activity for small children, but it would make a great couple activity.
+This would not be a great activity for small children, but it would make a great couple or a family with teens activity.

 - Take a skiing lesson.
 I've never skied in my life, and neither have my kids, but we live about 10 miles away from a major east coast ski resort.
 This would be a great time to get everyone bundled up and out on the slopes for a crash course in the fine art of skiing.
 (Hopefully not crashing, of course.)